 The Adventure, throughout its 4 separate versions, is essentially one of the entry-level city offerings of the brand.
 Its latest incarnation, the Adventure Neo 4, does without the usual mudguards, lights, and rack but still packs a punch power-wise.
 After all, it uses one of the most powerful motors in the Bosch Active Line.

 The power and the relative focus on minimalism lend themselves to the e-bike’s palpable riding comfort.
-The battery may have undergone a downgrade at 400Wh compared to other models in this line, but its riding range still hovers at a remarkable 65 miles.
-It’s the most lightweight version yet, weighing up to 22kgs only.
+The battery may have undergone a downgrade at 400Wh compared to other models in this line, but its riding range still hovers at a remarkable 65 miles (105 km).
+It’s the most lightweight version yet, weighing up to 48 pounds (22kgs) only.

 It also uses the trademark Ergo comfort saddle, ergo back sweep handlebar, and Tektrok hydraulic brakes, forming the foundations for safety and comfort.
 On the whole, the Adventure guarantees no less than a comfortable ride in various urban landscapes without taking too much of a toll on your wallet.